maneatsbible/maneatsbible.github.io/betterdispute/README.md

 ## Branching Model

-- Tree via parentId
+- Single canonical path enforced via parentId
-- Multiple branches allowed
+- Only nodes on the canonical path participate in state derivation
-- UI collapses non-relevant branches
+- Non-canonical branches may exist but are ignored by the controller

 ---